AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization

 \subsubsection{Long-term prediction of robot locomotion}

-The second problem is a motion prediction problem.
-The dataset used was borrowed from the literature~(\cite{kobayashi2020q}) and contains 150 trajectories as training data, 25 trajectories as validation data, and 25 trajectories as test data, all gathered from a hexapod locomotion task with 18 observed joint angles and 18 reference joint angles.
-An agent continually predicts the states within the given time interval (1 and 30 steps) from the initial true state and subsequent predicted states.
-Therefore, the predicted states used as inputs would deviate from the true ones and become noise for learning.
+The second problem is a motion-prediction problem.
+The dataset used was sourced from the literature~\cite{kobayashi2020q}.
+It contains 150 trajectories as training data, 25 trajectories as validation data, and 25 trajectories as test data, all collected from a hexapod locomotion task with 18 observed joint angles and 18 reference joint angles.
+An agent continually predicts the states within the given time interval (1 and 30 steps) from the initial true state and the subsequent predicted states.
+Therefore, the predicted states used as inputs deviate from the true states and become noise in the learning process.

-For the loss function, instead of the mean squared error (MSE), which is commonly used, we employ the negative log likelihood (NLL) of the predictive distribution, which allows the scale difference of each state to be considered internally.
-A NLL is computed at each prediction step, then their sum is used as the loss function.
-Because of the high cost of back-propagation through time (BPTT) over the entire trajectory, truncated BPTT (30 steps on average)~(\cite{puskorius1994truncated,tallec2017unbiasing}) is employed.
+For the loss function, instead of the commonly used mean squared error (MSE), we employ the negative log likelihood (NLL) of the predictive distribution, allowing the scale difference of each state to be considered internally.
+The NLL is computed at each prediction step, and their sum is used as the loss function.
+Because of the high cost of back-propagation through time (BPTT) over the entire trajectory, truncated BPTT (30 steps on average)~\cite{puskorius1994truncated,tallec2017unbiasing} is employed.